RobinHeidenis/advent-of-code/README.md

 ## About Advent of Code

 Advent of Code is an Advent calendar of small programming puzzles for a variety of skill levels that can be solved in any programming language you like.
 People use them as interview prep, company training, university coursework, practice problems, a speed contest, or to challenge each other.

+You don't need a computer science background to participate - just a little programming knowledge and some problem solving skills will get you pretty far.
+Nor do you need a fancy computer;
+every problem has a solution that completes in at most 15 seconds on ten-year-old hardware.

+By completing the challenges, you earn stars.
+After earning all 50 stars, you save Christmas!

+## My Advent of Code journey

+I started participating in Advent of Code in 2022, where I got 12 stars...

+In 2023 I took it a bit more serious, and got all 50 stars.
+You can find my solutions in [this repository](https://github.com/RobinHeidenis/aoc-2023).

+2024 was a really fun year since it was the 10th anniversary of AOC.
+I got all 50 stars, and you can find my solutions in this repository.
-You don''t completed those yet, I still had a lot of fun.
+It had a bunch of references to the other years, and even though I haven't completed those yet, I still had a lot of fun.
-I got all 50 stars.

 Now I'm working on completing all the years since 2015 before the 2025 edition starts.